 Yen-Hsiang Wang is currently a graduate student at Stanford Bioengineering, working in the Smolke Lab.
 As a synthetic biologist, Yen-Hsiang's career goal is to drive the development of “carbon-based” (genetic) controllers through learning from our experiences in designing the “silicon-based” (electronic) controllers.
-His current research interests focus on applying novel control strategies to regulate biological systems, particulary in applying ideas in dynamic and adaptive control to metabolic engineering.
-Yen-Hsiang is also working on implementing complex genetic control systems with synthetic RNA regulators.
-He is building an operational amplifier (op-amp) as a proof-of-concept, with the intent of demonstrating the flexibility and modularity of RNA biological parts.
-His long-term research goal is to enable guiding and re-directing biological systems to achieve optimality in producing molecule of interest in metabolic engineering.
+His current research interests focus on applying novel control strategies to regulate biological systems, particularly in applying ideas in dynamic and adaptive control to metabolic engineering.
+His Ph.D. thesis topic involves designing and implementing complex genetic control systems using synthetic RNA regulators; in particular, he is building a genetic operational amplifier (op-amp) as a proof-of-concept to demonstrate the flexibility and modularity of RNA biological parts.
+Yen-Hsiang's long-term research goal is to enable guiding and re-directing biological systems to achieve optimality in producing molecule of interest in metabolic engineering.

 15% of my life

 Yen-Hsiang is an active backpacker and has been to more than 50 places in the world.
 His next destination is the lighthouse of Ushuaia.

 “Just living is not enough,“ said the butterfly, ”one must have sunshine, freedom, and a little flower.” ― Hans Christian Andersen